zxTomw/zxTomw/README.md

 ## 🌟 Achievements

-- Achieved a faculty average of 94% in challenging Computer Science courses at the University of Waterloo.
 - Developed full-stack web applications and command-line utilities using a variety of technologies.
 - Deployed back-end applications on AWS using Lambda, CloudWatch, API Gateway, and DynamoDB.
 - Trained machine learning classifiers using scikit-learn and have a solid foundation in data science and machine learning.